Haunted and Healthy Halloween Eats

-In addition, we make a lot of Halloween-inspired food, and I always try to send some fun and festive snacks into the classroom for their annual Halloween parties.
-The only caveat is that I insist on making something healthy because those of us who’ve been around the Halloween block a few times already know that November 1st inevitably comes with a Halloween hangover and I try really hard not to contribute to the sugar crash myself.
+In addition, we make a lot of Halloween-inspired food, and I always tried to send some fun and festive snacks into the classroom for their annual Halloween parties.
+The only caveat is that I insist on making some healthy Halloween eats because those of us who’ve been around the Halloween block a few times already know that November 1st inevitably comes with a Halloween hangover and I try really hard not to contribute to the sugar crash myself.
 (Check out these ideas to use up excess Halloween candy)

 Veggies are not top of mind for the kids come Halloween, so this is a great way to ensure they get a serving or two.

 This ghoulish goodie is nothing more than a classic spinach and artichoke dip that uses kale in place of the traditional leafy green.
 And it’s perfect for a scary movie night, or a potluck Halloween party, or even if you need something to send into the school for a classroom party (note: we’d swap the warm dip for hummus or something similar that can be served or at room temperature).
 Regardless of the reason, this platter is spooky enough to thrill all who happen upon it and tastes even better than it looks.